chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 Helper Modules
 --------------

-* SpsMatMatUtil.chpl: This is a utility module used by the above, which contains routines to generate sparse matrices, print them, as well as purely local/trivial sparse and dense matrix multiplication routines.
+* SpsMatUtil.chpl: This is a utility module used by the above, which contains routines to generate sparse matrices, print them, as well as purely local/trivial sparse and dense matrix multiplication routines.